Skip to content

-If you’re already thinking about how to make the most of your annual leave, 2026 is shaping up to be a strong year for long weekends in the UAE.
+If you are already thinking about how to make the most of your annual leave, 2026 is shaping up to be a strong year for Dubai long weekends.

 Thanks to updates to the UAE public holiday law introduced in 2025, certain public holidays can now be moved to the beginning or end of the working week.
 The aim is to create longer breaks where possible, making it easier for residents to plan travel and short getaways.